Dev-roxy/movie-finder/README.md

 ## 🔥 Usage
 1. Enter a movie title in the search bar
-2. Click the "Search" button
-3. View movie details instantly, including IMDb ratings!
+2. View movie details instantly!

 ## 🌍 Try it Online
 Anyone can use the website directly from the following link: